hmchen47/DataScience/Stats/ProbStatsPython/01-Intro.md

   + why should we care whether a coin is fair?
     + this is a valid critique
     + examples where knowing a coin is biased or not is required
-  + Case I: Pools
+  + Case I: Polls
     + suppose elections will take place in a few days and we want to know how people plan to vote
     + suppose there are to parties: D and R
     + take a survey for __all__ voters $\to$ expensive
-    + using a poll instead:call up a small random selected set of people
+    + using a poll instead: call up a small random selected set of people
     + call $n$ people at random and count the number of D votes
     + can you say <span style="color: red">with confidence</span> that there are more D votes, or more R votes?
     + mathematically equivalent to flipping a biased coin